GabZech/udacity-course-projects/Project 5 - Data Visualisation/README.md

 ## The Dataset

-In this project I will analyse Bay Wheels data for January 2020 downloaded from https://www.lyft.com/bikes/bay-wheels/system-data
+In this project I analysed Bay Wheels data for January 2020 downloaded from https://www.lyft.com/bikes/bay-wheels/system-data

 ## Findings of the Exploratory Analysis